Really Bad Classroom Discipline Practices

 2. Assigning homework as punishment because the class was talkative.
 This practice defines homework as "punishment," rather than a learning experience.
 In teaching, there are good days and bad days-- get over it!

-Mom has homework because her son's
+Mom has homework because her son's class misbehaved. |

 4. Reading an intercepted note aloud to the entire class.
 Children often use poor judgement about what they choose to put in writing.
 Sometimes their words can be intensely embarrassing when heard by others or might even place them in jeopardy.
 Either possibility is not a desirable form of punishment.